 Impact Investment Terminology

-The purpose of this section of the guide is to empower the philanthropist with the knowledge of terms and strategies to ask informed questions and have substantive conversations about the impact investment field.
+The purpose of this section of the guide is to empower the philanthropist with the knowledge of terms and strategies to ask informed questions and have substantive conversations about the impact investing apps and general field.
 Within it, we include a detailed discussion of commonly used terms and impact strategies.
 For example, here are three common approaches to integrating mission into the stock allocation of your portfolio: